ionic-team/capacitor-site/docs-md/ios/troubleshooting.md

 Capacitor uses the standard iOS toolchain, so chances are if you run into something, many iOS developers have as well, and there's a solution out there.

-It could be as simple as updating a dependency, running clean, or removing Derived Data
+It could be as simple as updating a dependency, running clean, or removing Derived Data.

 ### Clean/Rebuild